omega8cc/boa/docs/FILES-SYMLINK.md

-autosymlink live            # apply, with a per-site confirmation prompt autosymlink batch           # apply to all sites, no prompt (needs a prior clean DRY run) autosymlink --batch-if-clean # DRY, and if clean, BATCH — cron-safe, one shot
+autosymlink live            # apply, with a per-site confirmation prompt autosymlink batch           # apply to all sites, no prompt (needs a prior clean DRY run) autosymlink --batch-if-clean # DRY, and if clean, BATCH — cron-safe, one shot autosymlink --help          # the modes and options (no root needed); an unknown argument is refused, exit 2
 ```

 Narrow single-site mode (used by the Provision install/clone hooks; also handy for